theupdateframework/go-tuf/README.md

 Expects a staged, fully signed `targets` manifest and stages an appropriate `snapshot` manifest.
-Optionally one can set number of days after which the snapshot manifest to expire.
+Optionally one can set number of days after which the snapshot manifest will expire.

 #### `tuf timestamp`